rudravaram85/dropboxSync/README.md

 https://www.dropbox.com/developers

-To authenticate dropbox account we use Oauth2 methodology.First a user has to configure the dropbox account and then he can sync the folder.
+To authenticate dropbox account we use Oauth2 methodology.
+First a user has to configure the dropbox account and then he can sync the folder.

 TO configure dropbox account , dropbox api explorer provides an option of opening a popup on button click.This popup has the signin logic already inbuilt by dropbox.
-When the user tries to authenticate , if it's a success dropbox redirects to the redirect_uri provided in the dropbox app with a authorization code in the url parameter.
+When the user tries to authenticate , if it's a success, dropbox redirects to the redirect_uri provided in the dropbox app with a authorization code in the url parameter.

 This parameter has to be accessed and an api call has to be made to https://api.dropboxapi.com/oauth2/token url.On success dropbox api sends a response with bearer token, this bearer token is used to make api calls to get data and metadata.

 When the user enters folder name , an api call is made to https://api.dropboxapi.com/2/files/list_folder.
 This api returns the details about the files in the folder.It is metadata of each file.

-An api call for each single file detail to https://content.dropboxapi.com/2/files/download to get the data.Filename is extracted from the response and object is associated with each filenmae and datapair.We use $q service for chaning the promises.
+An api call for each single file is made to https://content.dropboxapi.com/2/files/download to get the data.Filename is extracted from the response and object is associated with each filenmae and datapair.We use $q service for chaning the promises.

+We have convert the api response filedata to an actual file object, Please see below,

+                   // Construct a blob
+                  var fileDataBlob = [
+                    new Blob([item.data], {type: 'text/html'}),
+                    ' Same way as you do with blob', new Uint16Array([33])
+                  ];

+                     // Construct a file
+                  var dropboxDataFile = new File(fileDataBlob, item.name, {
+                      lastModified: new Date(0), // optional - default = now
+                      type: "overide/mimetype" // optional - default = ''
+                  });

 An aws s3 policy is made, with all the requirements.
 A signature is calculated using hmac sha256, please refer below,